tyrann0us/Donation-Can/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Minor update to fix the user capabilities required for accessing settings pages.

 = 1.3 =
 * Fixed the PayPal URL in PayPal payment confirmations to fix a problem with some web hosts that were unable to connect to the SSL protocol= 1.3 =